 Using Conveyor Python SDK

-The Python SDK was introduced for the following reasons:
+The Python SDK was introduced for the following usecases:

 - running jobs that should not run on a schedule but are triggered by some other action (e.g. manual, file upload,...)